-Depression affects a person’s thoughts, moods and behaviors, and is a mental health issue that people battle with on a daily basis.
+Depression affects a person’s thoughts, moods, and behaviors, and is a mental health issue that people battle with on a daily basis.
 Many people struggling with depression hope that it will go away on its own after a few days or weeks.
 However, that is not often the case.
-People suffering with depression can benefit from medications and counseling.
+People suffering from depression can benefit from medications and counseling.
 To learn how to talk to a friend about her depression, you may want to learn more about the disorder in general.
 From there you can learn valuable ways to help your friend talk about depression, and what you need to do for yourself and your friend when she is hesitant to talk about her depression.

 There is good information about depression; however, there are also a number of myths about this mental health issue.
 The post, “What to Do When a Friend is Depressed” provides useful information for the loved ones of people with depression.

 When the sense of feeling down lasts for more than a couple of weeks, the condition may be diagnosed as clinical depression.
 Clinical depression is a serious health problem that affects the total person.
 In addition to feelings, it can change behavior, physical health and appearance, academic performance, and the ability to handle everyday decisions and pressures.

 Clinical depression is more common than most people think, affecting 10 million Americans every year.
 However, depression is treatable.
 Between 80 and 90 percent of people with depression can be helped.
 Symptoms can be relieved quickly with psychological therapies, medications, or a combination of both.
 A trained therapist or counselor can help people learn positive ways to think about themselves, change behavior, cope with problems, or handle relationships.
 A physician can prescribe medications to help relieve the symptoms of depression.
 For many people, a combination of psychological therapy and medication is beneficial.

 If you want to help your friend, you need to become aware of the symptoms of depression including the following: